Big Macs & Top 5 Book Trends during Covid

 years ago.
 They are dusting off their manuscripts and getting them done.

 They ask us to fine-tune their book plans and coach them along the way.
-Let’s
+Let’s talk.

 5. Online courses — More people are turning their books into online courses.